There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 Corporate law

 This course provides a practical approach to the legal structures of companies.
-The aim is clear: to know how to choose the appropriate company, to set up the company, to hold the legal secretariat, to master the legal, fiscal and social aspects of the creation and operation of the company.
+The aim is clear: to know how to choose the appropriate company, to set up the company and the legal secretariat, to master the legal, fiscal and social aspects of the creation and operation of the company.

-In particular, the SAS, liberalized by the LME, offers many advantages that must be seized.
+In particular, the liberalisation of the joint-stock company (SAS) by the economic modernisation law (LME), offers many advantages that must be seized.
 The objective of this course is also to understand the interests of the company, and the choice of the legal structure via the study of the principal arrangements (holding, LBO, SCI).

 Financing law